WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 ```

 ### -DestinationOrganizationName
-Collection Uri of the organization
+Collection Uri of the organization where the repo needs to be copied to

 ```yaml
 Type: String